ajwalkiewicz/SoundPad/README.md

 All the audio samples used in this project are under  [Creative Commons 0 License](https://creativecommons.org/publicdomain/zero/1.0/).

-Files were downloaded fomr https://freesound.org/
+Files were downloaded from https://freesound.org/

 - 149022__foxen10__train.wav
 - 155346__mario1298__street-old-town-of-rhodes.wav